- Symptoms & Signs

 Rheumatoid arthritis (RA) is an autoimmune disease, in which the body’s immune system mistakenly attacks its own tissues.
 In rheumatoid arthritis, the joints are primarily affected though it can affect other parts of the body.

 Seronegative rheumatoid arthritis is a type of rheumatoid arthritis in which certain antibodies are not present in the blood.
 Most cases of RA are seropositive, in which antibodies are present in the blood.

 Two blood tests used to diagnose rheumatoid arthritis include the rheumatoid factor (RF) assay and anti-cyclic citrullinated peptides (anti-CCP).
 When a patient has symptoms consistent with RA but tests negative for RF and anti-CCP antibodies, they are diagnosed with seronegative rheumatoid arthritis.
 These patients may have these antibodies in their blood, but at extremely low levels that are undetectable by the blood tests.
 Seronegative patients may develop antibodies later in the course of their illness.

-Specific symptoms used to diagnose seronegative rheumatoid arthritis include:
+Specific symptoms and signs used to diagnose seronegative rheumatoid arthritis include the following:

 - Joint pain and stiffness

 - Specifically in the hands, but also in the knees, elbows, hips, feet, and ankles

 - Joint swelling and redness

 - Joint tenderness